sebhulse/optimised-web-media/README.md

 # README

-## Automate the Optimisation of Photos and Videos for Web using FFMPEG and Bash
+## Automate and Optimise Your Web Media Delivery Workflow with FFMPEG

 This nifty bash script is intended to create lower file size (and lower quality) media - with or without watermarks - for use online where, for example, 20MB jpegs or 5GB video clips aren't welcome.
 The output files and formats can be adjusted as required by amending the FFMPEG commands.